-The air temperature and the subsurface temperatures and the volumetric water contents as measured by sensors 1, 2, 3, and 4 (see Fig. 8a) are plotted in Figs. 11 trough 14.
-Additional subsurface temperatures were measured by sensors 5 and 6 at depths of 241 and 685 mm, respectively.
+The air temperature and the subsurface temperatures and the volumetric water contents as measured by sensors 1, 2, 3, and 4 (see Fig. 8a) are plotted in Figs. 11 - 14.
+Additional subsurface temperatures were measured by sensors 5 and 6 at depths of 420 and 685 mm, respectively.
 They are plotted along with the air temperature in Fig. 15 for the period October 2005 to April 2006.
-Temperature of the S-RSG (Sensors 3 and 4) ranged between -10 °C and 35 °C (Figs. 11 and 12).
+Temperature of the S-RSG (Sensors 3 and 4) ranged between -10°C and 35°C (Figs. 11 and 12).
 This layer was frozen for about 3-4 months.
-The temprature of the unstabilized RSG ranged between -1 or -4 °C and 31 °C (Figs. 13 and 15).
+The temperature of the unstabilized RSG ranged between -1 or -4°C and 31°C (Figs. 13 and 15).
 This layer also experienced subfreezing temperatures for about 3-4 months but the temperature was slightly below the freezing point.
 Furthermore, subfreezing temperatures penetrated for very short periods after major cold air temperature spells in December and February.
+The temperature of the subgrade ranged between -1 or -3°C and 27°C (Figs. 14 and 15).
 The subsurface temperatures varied seasonally with the air temperature.
 The magnitude and frequency of variation diminishes with depth, which reflects the thermal damping provided by the pavement materials.
 Overall, the main layer that experienced freezing was the S-RSG although some penetration occurred below this layer.
 Main frost effects on the pavement would be expected to emanate from this layer.

 The volumetric water contents are given in Figs. 11 and 12 for the S-RSG layer, in Fig. 13 for the RSG layer, and Fig. 14 for the subgrade.
-The volumetric water contents drop when the soil temperature begins to fall below 0 °C (volumetric water contents are not reported in these figures for periods when freezing was established).
+The volumetric water contents drop when the soil temperature begins to fall below 0°C (volumetric water contents are not reported in these figures for periods when freezing was established).
 These apparent drops in water content reflect freezing of the pore water.
 The water content measured by WCRs is determined by measuring the velocity of an electromagnetic wave propagated along the probe.
 The velocity of the wave varies with the apparent dielectric constant of the soil, which is dominated by the dielectric constant of the water phase.
-When the pore water freezes, the dielectric constant of the water phase drops significantly, which appears as a drop in water content in WCR data (Benson and Bosscher 1999).
+When the pore water freezes, the dielectric constant of the water phase drops significantly and this appears as a drop in water content in WCR data (Benson and Bosscher 1999).